Howard Moscoe: Taxation

 Moscoe played a significant role in Metro Council's deliberations over market value tax reform in late 1992, working with three Progressive Conservative councillors to broker a last-minute compromise on the issue.
 Under the proposed plan, businesses and factories that paid rates below the market level would have had their rate increases capped at 25% over three years, while tenants and homeowners would have had increases capped at 10% over three years.
 Those paying more than the market rate would also have had their reductions capped.
 The compromise won the support of council, despite opposition from councillors representing wards in downtown Toronto.
 The provincial government later rejected the proposal.
 Moscoe supported a similar five-year phase-in plan in 1998, which was accepted.

+Retirement and illness

+After retiring from politics, Moscoe applied to Osgoode Hall Law School.
+He wrote a book, Call Me Pisher: A Madcap Romp Through City Hall, about his political career and lectured on municipal government at Ryerson University, as well as continuing his sideline selling lawn signs to political candidates.

+Moscoe told the National Post that he had bought a plot at Mount Sinai cemetery and had commissioned a gravestone shaped like Toronto City Hall with English on one tower and Hebrew on the other and considered engraving the monument with an email address, Howardmoscoe@heaven.org.

+He suffered from a number of medical conditions in his last years but maintained his sense of humour.
+His grandson, Al Moscoe, told the Toronto Star that during one of his hospitalizations when he was being kept in a hallway bed, he put up a sign stating "I will end hallway medicine", mocking Ontario Premier Doug Ford's 2018 election promise.